Sinclair Bell

 Sinclair Wynn Bell is an American classical archaeologist and art historian.
-He is a Professor of Art History at Northern Illinois University where he teaches courses in Greek, Etruscan, and Roman art history, architecture, and archaeology, as well as museum studies.
-His research focuses on the art and archaeology of the Etruscans; sport and spectacle in the Roman imperial period, especially the Roman circus; and slavery in ancient Rome, especially the visual representation of slaves, freedmen, and foreigners in Roman art.
+He is a Presidential Research, Scholarship, & Artistry Professor (2026-2030), Distinguished Teaching Professor, and Professor of Art History at Northern Illinois University where he teaches courses in Egyptian, Greek, Etruscan, and Roman art history, architecture, and archaeology, as well as museum studies.
+His research focuses on the art and archaeology of the Etruscans; sport and spectacle in the Roman imperial period, especially the Roman circus; and slavery in ancient Rome, especially the material documentation and visual representation of slaves, freed persons, and foreigners in Roman art.

 Early life and education

 Bell earned his Bachelor of Arts degree in Classical Studies and History from Wake Forest University, where he was a student of Allen Mandelbaum.
 He completed his graduate work in Classical Art and Archaeology at the University of Oxford, the University of Edinburgh, and the University of Cologne.
 During his graduate work, Bell was the recipient of a Postgraduate Fellowship from the Deutscher Akademischer Austauschdienst (2001-2) to study with Prof. Henner von Hesberg at the Archaeological Institute at the University of Cologne, as well as a Dorothy and Lewis B. Cullman Pre-Doctoral Rome Prize Fellowship in Ancient Studies at the American Academy in Rome (2002-3).